panagiotisbellias/traveller-guide-app/README.md

 You can trigger it from the Actions tab in GitHub or via push to main, development or related side task branch.

 ---

+## Notes
+- All file paths are relative to the project root by default.
+- To override, change values in application.properties.
+- Supports both file and in-memory backends for testing.